 Bacillus subtilis is a rod-shaped, Gram-positive bacteria that is found in soil and the gut of humans and some types of animals.
-Also known as Bacillus uniflagellatus, Bacillus globigii, and Bacillus natto, Bacillus subtilis is commonly included in probiotic supplement formulations.
-It’s a useful and beneficial probiotic that supports digestion, enzyme production, immune and digestive system health.
+Bacillus subtilis is commonly included in probiotic supplement formulations.
+It's a useful and beneficial probiotic that supports digestion, enzyme production, immune and digestive system health.
 Below are the main health benefits of this specific probiotic strain.

 Gut Health and Strain Survivability

-Studies have shown that this probiotic can produce compounds that are naturally disruptive to harmful organisms.
+Studies have shown that this probiotic produces compounds that are naturally disruptive to harmful organisms.
 In essence, Bacillus subtilis helps displace unfriendly organisms in the body by affecting their ability to colonize.

 Supports Enzyme Production